RadialDevGroup/ombudsman/guides/mobile-app-deployment.md

 - This person should be able to select and/or create a Google account on behalf of the organization, and fill in details specific to the organization for creating a Google Developer Account.

+- This person should be able to accept all terms and conditions required by the Apple App and Google Play stores.

 # iOS

 ## Developer Account Setup